 Ferry operator Condor will consider changing the flag its French ferry flies under to end a week-long strike.

 French crew have been on board the Rapide since Thursday 6 February refusing to return to work until they get better pay and conditions.

 The vessel is currently registered in the Bahamas but crew have raised the Breton flag and want it changed to the French flag.

 Company director, Ken Soar, said it would not be an easy process.

-The company is sending a team to Marseilles to speak to the French regulator the Affaires Maritime on Friday.
+The company is sending a team to Marseille to speak to the French regulator the Affaires Maritime on Friday.

 Condor says in the meantime it will make sure passengers can get to France, by paying for them to go to England then get on a ferry from Portsmouth or Plymouth.

 It is just over an hour on the ferry between St Helier and St Malo, or about 42 miles.